devanshisaraf/Chest-Disease-Detection-and-Classification-Using-AI/README.md

 # Chest Disease Detection and Classification Using AI

-This repository contains my completed guided project from Coursera's "AI-Powered Chest Disease Detection and Classification".
 The project utilizes deep learning techniques to detect and classify various chest diseases from X-ray images.

 ## Project Overview